 PBS offers programming that expands the minds of children, documentaries that open up new worlds, non-commercialized news programs that keep citizens informed on world events and cultures and programs that expose America to the worlds of music, theater, dance and art.
-It is a multi-platform media organization that serves Americans through television, mobile devices, the web, in the classroom, and more.
+It is a multi-platform media organization that serves Americans through television, mobile and connected devices, the web, in the classroom, and more.

 America’s Largest Classroom